-WorkflowSim is a open source simulator that extends CloudSim by providing a workflow level support of simulation.
+WorkflowSim is a open source workflow simulator that was originally developed by Weiwei Chen, a Phd student from University of Southern California.
+It extends CloudSim by providing a workflow level support of simulation.
 It models workflows with a DAG model with support an elaborate model of node failures, a model of delays occurring in the various levels of the WMS stack, and the implementations of several most popular dynamic and static workflow schedulers (e.g., HEFT, Min-Min) and task clustering algorithms (e.g., runtime-based algorithms, data-oriented algorithms and fault tolerant clustering algorithms).
 Parameters are directly learned from traces of real executions.

 Workflow Mapper is used to import DAG files formatted in XML (called DAX in WorkflowSim) and other metadata information such as file size from Workflow Generator.
 Workflow Mapper creates a list of tasks and assigns these tasks to an execution site.
 A task is a program/activity that a user would like to execute.